sassoftware/ci360-cdm-loader-sas/README.md

 This project is licensed under the [Apache 2.0 License](LICENSE).

 ## Additional Resources
-For more information, see the Help Center for SAS Customer Intelligence 360.
+For more information, see [Learn & Support](https://support.sas.com/en/software/customer-intelligence-360-support.html) for SAS Customer Intelligence 360.